AAGiron/tls-handshake-analyzer/README.md

 The analyzer computes:
 - Sizes: considering KEX objects (keyshare) and Authentication objects: Certificates (length), Certificate Verify (length), Finished (length)
-- Timings: subtracts timings (from wireshark capture time): Finished message (time) - Client Hello message (time).
-Also prints epoch time from the capture.
+- Timings: subtracts timings (from wireshark capture time): Server Finished message (time) - Client Hello message (time).

-The analyzer search for pairs {CHello,SHello} to find TLS (1.3 currently) handshakes and extracts sizes.
+The analyzer search for in-order pairs {CHello,SHello} to find TLS 1.3 handshakes and extracts sizes.
 The summary results counts how many handshakes were found and sum their sizes and time.

 ## Known issues